dbernheisel/tiyd-rails-2015-08.github.io/during/week3.md

 [Time Entry SQL Practice](https://github.com/tiyd-rails-2015-08/time_entry_sql_practice)

-## Thursday - ActiveRecord and Unit Testing
+## Wednesday - ActiveRecord and Unit Testing

 **Challenge:** [Arrays and Hashes](https://github.com/masonfmatthews/rails_assignments/blob/master/challenges/array_and_hash_challenge.rb) (this builds on yesterday's challenge, so bring that code up and use it!)